Charlie Walsh just didn’t have any luck.

 Without even glancing at the document, “Our computers don’t make mistakes.
 You go home and think about.
 You’ll see that we’re right and you’re wrong.”

-Charley did go home and think about it.
+Charlie did go home and think about it.
 The more he thought about it, the more the bank officer seemed right.

 The next day he went to the bank and withdrew $50,000 dollars.
 The day after that he took out another $50,000.

-Charley lived it up for about a year.
+Charlie lived it up for about a year.
 He was caught when a police officer out West somewhere stopped him for a routine traffic check — and called his driver’s license number into the computer.

-After being treated like royalty in the Hudson County jail by guards and inmates alike, Charley Walsh was released in what was called pre-trial intervention.
+After being treated like royalty in the Hudson County jail by guards and inmates alike, Charlie Walsh was released in what was called pre-trial intervention.
 He did have to promise that he would never do anything like that again.